 Each person summoned to report is entitled to a fee of $40 for each day after the second day of jury selection, or upon being sworn in as a juror, whichever comes first.
 Mileage is reimbursed at 36.5 cents a mile if the residence is 30 miles or more (one way) from the place of trial.

-Beverages and snacks may be purchased at the snack bar on breaks or during lunch.
+Beverages and snacks may available for purchase at many Courthouses on breaks or during lunch.
 These items may not be taken into the courtroom except for water.
 You may bring your own drinking water or water bottle, but no glass containers.
-The Regional Justice Center is a No Smoking building.
+All court houses are No-Smoking buildings.
+There is no smoking or vaping allowed.
 Break and lunch times are determined by the Court.
-Many restaurants are located on Fremont Street and in the surrounding area.
+Many restaurants are located in the areas around the courthouse.

 When you are sworn in as a juror in a case on trial, there are some rules of conduct you should observe.